David Simon: Journalism

 Upon leaving college, Simon worked as a police reporter at The Baltimore Sun from 1982 to 1995.
 Simon was hired by the Baltimore Sun for a piece he wrote about Lefty Driesell, who was then the men's basketball coach at the University of Maryland.
 Driesell had been extremely frustrated that one of his players was suspended from playing for sexual impropriety and called the victim, threatening to destroy her reputation if she did not withdraw her complaint.
 This was all done while the university administration was listening to the call, but they did nothing.
 Lefty Driesell was later given a 5-year contract and, in 2018, he was inducted into the ACC Hall of Fame.

 Simon spent most of his career covering the crime beat.
 A colleague has said that Simon loved journalism and felt it was "God's work".
 Simon says that he was initially altruistic and was inspired to enter journalism by The Washington Post's coverage of Watergate but became increasingly pragmatic as he gained experience.

 Simon was a union captain when the writing staff went on strike in 1987 over benefit cuts.
 He remained angry after the strike ended and began to feel uncomfortable in the writing room.
 He searched for a reason to justify a leave of absence and settled on the idea of writing a novel.
-"I got out of journalism because some sons of bitches bought my newspaper and it stopped being fun," says Simon.
+"I got out of journalism because some sons of bitches bought my newspaper and it stopped being fun," said Simon.

 In 1988, disillusioned, Simon took a year's leave to go into the Baltimore Police Department Homicide Unit to write a book.